-5.5: CHASSIS:
+5.5 CHASSIS

 Chassis must be constructed either of a tubular steel spaceframe or an aluminium or steel monocoque.
-Fibreglass or composite monocoques are only permitted if part of a production run of at least 5 identical vehicles and a rollcage complying with MSA Regulation K drawings 3 or 4 is fitted.
+Composite monocoques are only permitted if part of a production run of at least 5 identical vehicles and a rollcage complying with MSA Regulation K drawings 3 or 4 is fitted.
 Cars utilising carbon-fibre chassis must be presented at scrutineering with a Vehicle Log Book issued by the MSA.

-5.6: BODYWORK:
+5.6 BODYWORK: